APJifengc/Bingo/README.md

 # Bingo
 A Minecraft Plugin for Spigot.
-Bingo is a survial game.
+Bingo is a survival game.
 You need to complete 5 out of 5x5=25 quests.
 And you need to complete them on a line.

 ## Usage
 - `/bingo gui` Open the Bingo GUI for starting, setting etc.